Queer Science Competition

 technologists, engineers, mathematicians and medics?

-Through their Queer Science Competition (QSC), PRISM Exeter - in association with the University of Exeter, Intercom Trust, Exeter College, Devon Schools Leadership Services, and Exeter Science Centre - is challenging all secondary school, college, and university students across the greater Exeter area to discover lesser-known LGBTQIA+ scientists, technologists, engineers, mathematicians and medics and share their stories.
-We want to know whose life and/or work you find inspiring and why.
+Through our Queer Science Competition (QSC), PRISM Exeter challenge secondary school, college, and university students across the South West to discover lesser-known LGBTQIA+ scientists, technologists, engineers, mathematicians and medics and celebrate them.
+We want to know whose life and/or work students find inspiring and why.